murer/mycontainer/README.md

 Remeber you can write this in any java class and just use that in beanshell

     mvn mycontainer:start

+## Start a local web server

+No pom.xml required.
+And it is nice to quick start html, javascript and css projects.

+    $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:web -Dmycontainer.web.port=8080

+## Checking for non us-ascii files

+Checking recursively for non-ascii files (pom.xml is not required):

+    $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:us-ascii

+You can configure your pom.xml do check it on test maven phase like we do [pom.xml](./mycontainer-test/pom.xml).
+Remeber you need `<inherited>false</inherited>` if you are configuring your root pom.xml at multi modules project.

 ## Maven Repository